dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-architecture.md

 ### Workflow actors

-A new instance of the `dapr.internal.wfengine.workflow` actor is activated for every workflow instance that gets created.
+A new instance of the `dapr.internal.default.wf-app.workflow` actor is activated for every workflow instance that gets created.
 The ID of the _workflow_ actor is the ID of the workflow.
 This internal actor stores the state of the workflow as it progresses and determines the node on which the workflow code executes via the actor placement service.

 Each workflow actor saves its state using the following keys in the configured state store: